Diveristy in Friendship

 Job’s Daughters was launched in 1920 in Omaha, Nebraska, by Ethel T. Wead Mick, affectionately remembered as Mother Mick, at a critical moment in the women’s suffrage movement.
 (The 19th Amendment was ratified that summer.)
 The order aimed to provide young women with an opportunity to guide one another in developing into adults of “high moral character, strong intellect, and poise,” according to the group.
 Wick took her inspiration from the Book of Job, with its story of the equal treatment of women, and particularly the passage, “In all the land were no women found so fair as the Daughters of Job, and their father gave them inheritance among their brethren.”

 Mick, who was already active within the Masonic-affiliated Order of the Eastern Star, opened her organization to young women aged 13 to 18 who were related to a Master Mason and proclaimed belief in a supreme being, regardless of their specific religion.
-(The qualifications for entry have changed over the supervision of adult deputies, Jobies elected their leaders, ran meetings according to parliamentary procedure, and planned community service and fundraising events, along with frequent parties, dances, and outings with the group.
+(The qualifications for entry have changed over time; today, anyone between 10 and 20 can join if sponsored by a Mason.)
+Upon its founding, the organization stressed moral and spiritual development through reverence for God, loyalty to the U.S. Constitution and government, and respect for parents and elders.
+Bethels, or local chapters, were run similarly to Masonic lodges, and often inside lodges: Under the supervision of adult deputies, Jobies elected their leaders, ran meetings according to parliamentary procedure, and planned community service and fundraising events, along with frequent parties, dances, and outings with the group.

 During meetings, members wore a distinctive uniform of white Grecian dresses, symbolic of their equality within the group.
 Officers wore capes and crowns, representing authority and responsibility.
 Today, the group continues to share Masonry’s reverence for ritual, and members still wear the original garb.
 However, the group’s aim has shifted from internal development to focus on more external matters, like college readiness and executive skill building.
 (The Job’s Daughters Foundation issues several academic and vocational scholarships to members at both the state and national level.)
 “We still hold true to poise and grace,” Barnes says, “but we really pay attention to building members up to be powerful leaders.”